PSingletary/Gratitude-Twitch-Discord-bot/README.md

-# Mable-Twitch-Discord-bot
+# Gratitude-Twitch-Discord-bot
-Mable is a bot that Twitch Streamers use to show gratitude.
+Gratitude is a bot that Twitch Streamers use to show gratitude.

 ## Feature 1 Thank You Note : Post Twitch stream summary to webhook (Discord)